kale-swapnil/azure_vm_baseline_architecture/README.md

 # 🚀 Azure VM Baseline Architecture with Terraform

-This repository contains a fully modular, production-ready implementation of Microsoft's Azure VM baseline architecture—built entirely with Terraform and designed for real-world scalability, security, and automation.
+This repository contains a fully modular, production-ready implementation of Microsoft's Azure VM baseline architecture, built entirely with Terraform and designed for real-world scalability, security, and automation.

 ## 📦 Modules Included